eneiascs/dsm-experiments-evaluation/README.md

 * Run the experiment using the command `./run.sh`

-* The execution results will be written in folder `/root/phab/green/results`.
+* The execution results will be written into folder `/root/phab/green/results`.

 * After finishing execution, exit the container with `exit`.